Last reviewed 3 March 2021

 For younger children, the DfE state that an emphasis on groups will usually be most effective.
 The consistent grouping of children should reduce the risk of transmission by limiting the number of pupils and staff in contact with each other to only those within each group.
-Such arrangements were used in schools prior to the summer holidays.
 Schools must address the logistical and timetabling challenges that such group arrangements will inevitably bring.

 For older children and young people, the DfE state that there should be more emphasis on social distancing and personal responsibility to comply with public health messages.
 Such an approach should be supported by classroom adaptations.
 Staff in secondary schools should be supported to maintain distance from their pupils, staying at the front of the class, and away from their colleagues where possible.
 Ideally, adults should maintain the 2 metre “social distance” from each other, and from children.

 School premises should be adapted and reorganised to facilitate social distancing and group separation wherever appropriate.
 Cleaning schedules should be increased and additional hand hygiene facilities provided.

 Premises adaptations should include measures to increase ventilation where possible.
 Natural ventilation will include the opening of windows and doors, except for fire doors.
 Mechanical ventilation systems should be adjusted to increase the ventilation rate using fresh rather than recirculated air.

 Schools must ensure that adequate hand hygiene facilities are in place, ie handwashing facilities and/or hand sanitiser.
 Additional facilities may be required to avoid over-crowding in wash areas.
 Hand sanitiser use should be supervised to prevent risks related to ingestion.

 Enhanced cleaning schedules should cover all frequently touched surfaces.
 This should include: